 U.S. Army Capt.
 Aaron Munz is director of the Veterans Department at The Mesothelioma Center.
 Munz is a decorated veteran who served in Operation Iraqi Freedom in 2004.

-As director of the Veterans Department, Munz uses his experience to help other veterans file a claim with the VA, which is an often complicated process.
+As director of the Veterans Department, Munz uses his experience to help other veterans navigate the often complicated VA disability claims process.
 He maximizes the chances of winning a claim.
 And will work — at no charge — for individual veterans.